savasick/docker-homelab/readme.md

 # <strong> Docker - Homelab </strong>

-Collection of the applications used in homelabs.\
+Collection of the applications used in homelabs.
+With local certificates.\
 All in one compose.file